pilotgab/terraform-secure-aws-platform/org/security-account/soc-alerting/README.md

 🔔 Notification & Escalation

 Alerts are routed through severity-based SNS topics to ensure appropriate escalation:

 • Critical alerts require immediate response
 • High alerts indicate infrastructure integrity risk
-	•	Medium alerts represent suspicious activity
+• Medium alerts represent suspicious behaviour

-SNS subscriptions deliver alerts via email and can be extended to Slack, PagerDuty, or SIEM platforms.
+SNS subscriptions currently deliver alerts via email and can be extended to:
+• Slack
+• PagerDuty
+• SIEM platforms

 ⸻

+🧯 Alert Delivery Protection (DLQ)

+Alert delivery reliability is protected using an SQS Dead Letter Queue (DLQ).

+• If alert delivery fails, the message is sent to the DLQ
+• A CloudWatch alarm monitors the DLQ for undelivered messages
+• DLQ alerts indicate a monitoring pipeline failure, not a security incident

+Mapped Runbook:
+security-detections/runbooks/dlq-alerting.md

+⸻

 🔗 OpenSearch Notification Destinations

 OpenSearch monitors send alerts via Notification Destinations.

-Each destination maps to an SNS topic created via Terraform.
+Each destination maps to an SNS topic created via Terraform:

-SNS topics are defined as:
 • soc-alerts-critical
 • soc-alerts-high
 • soc-alerts-medium

-Each SNS topic is registered once in OpenSearch as a Notification Destination.
+Each SNS topic is registered once in OpenSearch.
 Monitor triggers reference the destination_id returned by OpenSearch.

 ⸻

 📘 SOC Runbooks

-Each alert is mapped to a SOC runbook located at: security-detections/runbooks/
+Each alert is mapped to a SOC runbook located at:

+security-detections/runbooks/

 Runbooks provide step-by-step guidance for:

 • Investigation
 • Validation
 • Containment
 • Remediation
 • Post-incident review

-This ensures consistent and repeatable incident response.
+This ensures consistent, repeatable incident response.

 ⸻

 🎯 Why This Matters

 This alerting and detection framework demonstrates:

 • SOC-style cloud security operations
 • Threat-driven detection design
 • Practical use of AWS Security Lake
+• OpenSearch-based security analytics
 • Severity-based escalation
 • Alignment with MITRE ATT&CK
 • Operational security maturity

-It shows not only how infrastructure is secured, but how security is actively monitored, detected, and responded to.
+It shows not only how infrastructure is secured, but how security is actively monitored, detected, and operated in practice.